aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-pcdn-worker.md

 - Account/Password, VLAN Port, Network Card Name are **required**, Multi-dial times, Dialing MAC address are **optional**;

-- If there is no VLAN port, fill `0` for VLAN port; The VLAN here refer to the VLAN to which the switch port planning belongs, not the VLAN of the corresponding ONT device**</span>;
+- If there is no VLAN port, fill `0` for VLAN port; The VLAN here refer to the VLAN to which the switch port planning belongs, not the VLAN of the corresponding ONT device;

 - Multi-dial times can only be filled with numbers (default is `1`), If the region supports single-line multi-dial, fill in the corresponding multi-dial times, such as `3`;